big city

 Look online for origami tutorials and resources to share with your kids.
 You can even create origami together as a family, which can be a rewarding activity for all family members.

+Step outside of the city and take your child to explore nature.
 Fishing is a great way to introduce kids to the outdoors and help them appreciate nature.
 Start by taking them to a local pond or lake and showing them the basics of casting and reeling in a fish.

 If you can, take them to a tackle shop to pick out their fishing rod and reel so they can have something to call their own.
 Show them how to bait their hooks and the importance of releasing their catch.
 Explain the different fish they may encounter and the importance of conservation.